 Posted by Uli Brügmann on 25 February 2013 11:58 AM

-L2TP, IPSec and PPTP are VPN protocols for getting access to the CyberGhost network.
-With Linux you can use your CyberGhost subscription with L2TP/IPSec or PPTP, if the following preconditions are met:
+PPTP is a VPN protocol for getting a manually configured access to the CyberGhost network.
+With Linux Chakra you can use your CyberGhost subscription with PPTP, if the following preconditions are met:

 Visit your CyberGhost VPN online account.